prageeth-fndo/Falcon-SeedGen/README.md

 ## ⭐ Support & Contributions

 Pull requests, performance improvements, seed-handling utilities, and Python enhancements are welcome.
-If you build something cool on top of this—such as a **deterministic PQC wallet**—share it with the community!
+If you build something cool on top of this, share it with the community!